FelipeFMA/nekrodots/README.md

 Todo:
-- Update swaync
+- Fix swaync config on low-res screens.
-- Make a volume and brightness popup
+- Make a volume and brightness popup.
-- Improve hyprland.conf formatting
-- Printscreen script
-- Make README
+- Make README.